MystenLabs/walrus-docs/docs/overview/architecture.md

   collecting storage-node signatures and aggregating them into a certificate, as well as all other on-chain actions.
 They are optional in that a user may directly interact with Sui and the storage nodes to store blobs.
-An end user can always verify that a publisher performed their duties correctly by checking that a certificate (PoA) exists on-chain and then either performing a read to see if Walrus returns the blob or by encoding the blob and comparing the result to the blob ID in the certificate.
+An end user can always verify that a publisher performed their duties correctly by checking that an event associated with the [Point of Availability](./properties.md) for the blob exists on-chain and then either performing a read to see if Walrus returns the blob or by encoding the blob and comparing the result to the blob ID in the certificate.